RESEARCH AREAS

 Review: Chen & Hong.
 Neural circuit mechanisms of social behavior.
 Neuron 2018.

+Understanding how neural circuits control social behavior has long been a major challenge in neuroscience.
 Social interactions involve the active detection of various social cues and the selection of appropriate behavioral decisions.
-We are interested in studying (1) how social sensory information is processed and integrated in the brain and (2) how different social behavioral decisions are selected and modulated by neural circuits.
+We are interested in studying (1) how social sensory information is processed and integrated in the brain, (2) how different social behavioral decisions are selected and modulated by neural circuits, and (3) how social interactions are motivated and can be rewarding for individuals.

 Social reward and social motivation